json-api/json-api/format/index.md

 }
 ```

-A logical collection of resources (e.g. the target of a to-many relationship)
+A logical collection of resources **MUST** be represented as an array, even if
-**MUST** be represented as an array, even if it only contains one item or is
+it only contains one item or is empty.
-empty.

 ### Resource Objects <a href="#document-structure-resource-objects" id="document-structure-resource-objects" class="headerlink"></a>